19giss/Final-Project-Team-4-AAI500/report.md

 - The final grade (G3) distribution was skewed toward the middle range (10–15 out of 20), with relatively few students achieving very low (0–5) or very high (18–20) scores.
 - Absences were highly skewed, with the majority of students having fewer than 10, but some outliers exceeded 50.

+Additional descriptive statistics:
+- Average student age was ~16.7 years (std ≈ 1.2).
+- Average absences were ~5.7 days, though the distribution was skewed due to a few extreme values.
+- Mean final grade (G3) was ~11.9 out of 20, with a standard deviation of 3.2.

 ### Categorical variables
 - Slightly more female students than male students were included.
 - Most students lived in urban areas and reported internet access at home.